Corporate Governance - Code of Business Conduct and Ethics

 1. Compliance with Laws

 The Company markets and sells its products in the United States and internationally.
 A variety of domestic and foreign laws, rules and regulations apply to the Company, its operations and the products that the Company manufactures, markets and sells.
-These laws include, among others, medical device regulations promulgated by the U.S. Food and Drug Administration (FDA) and similar agencies in other countries, securities laws, antitrust laws, state laws relating to duties owed by corporate directors and officers and laws related to the marketing of medical devices and interaction with healthcare professionals.
+These laws include, among others, medical device regulations promulgated by the U.S. Food and Drug Administration (FDA) and similar agencies in other countries, securities laws, antitrust laws, environmental, health and safety laws, state laws relating to duties owed by corporate directors and officers and laws related to the marketing of medical devices and interaction with healthcare professionals.

 Disregard of the law will not be tolerated.
 Violation of domestic or foreign laws, rules and regulations may subject the Company and its officers, directors and employees to serious civil and criminal penalties.
 Examples of criminal violations of the law include: mislabeling or misrepresenting products; stealing, embezzling, misapplying corporate or bank funds, using threats, physical force or other unauthorized means to collect money; making a payment for an expressed purpose on the Company’s behalf to an individual who intends to use it for a different purpose; or making payments, whether corporate or personal, of cash or other items of value that are intended to influence the judgment or actions of political candidates, government officials, private and public regulatory agencies or businesses in connection with any of the Company’s activities.
-The Company must and will report all suspected criminal violations to the appropriate authorities for possible prosecution, and will investigate, address and report, as appropriate, non-criminal violations.
+The Company must and will report all criminal violations to the appropriate authorities for possible prosecution, and will investigate, address and report, as appropriate, non-criminal violations.
 Nothing in this Section is intended to prevent directors, officers or employees from otherwise making lawful political contributions or lawfully participating in political fundraising events, in their individual capacities.
 A more detailed discussion regarding restrictions on political contributions is set forth in Section 4 of this Code.

 Beyond compliance with laws, the Company requires that all of its directors, officers, and employees act in a manner which meets the highest standards of ethical behavior.
 This includes the obligation to avoid any actual or apparent conflicts of interest in personal and professional relationships.
 More detailed discussions regarding conflicts of interest and the requirements for approval of “related party” transactions are set forth in Sections 4 and 13 of this Code, respectively.